Phishing: Spear phishing

-A study on spear phishing susceptibility among different age groups found that 43% of 100 young and 58 older users clicked on simulated phishing links in daily emails over 21 days.
-Older women had the highest susceptibility, while susceptibility in young users declined over the study, but remained stable in older users.
+A study on spear phishing susceptibility among different age groups found that 43% of youth aged 18–25 years and 58% of older users clicked on simulated phishing links in daily e‑mails over 21 days.
+Older women had the highest susceptibility, while susceptibility in young users declined during the study, but remained stable among older users.

-Whaling and CEO fraud

-Whaling attacks use spear phishing techniques to target senior executives and other high-profile individuals with customized content, often related to a subpoena or customer complaint.

-CEO fraud involves sending fake emails from senior executives to trick employees into sending money to an offshore account.
-It has a low success rate, but can result in organizations losing large sums of money.

-Clone phishing

-Clone phishing is a type of attack where a legitimate email with an attachment or link is copied and modified to contain malicious content.
-The modified email is then sent from a fake address made to look like it's from the original sender.
-The attack may appear to be a resend or update of the original email.
-It often relies on the sender or recipient being previously hacked so the attacker can access the legitimate email.

-Voice phishing
+Voice phishing (Vishing)

 Voice over IP (VoIP) is used in vishing or voice phishing attacks, where attackers make automated phone calls to large numbers of people, often using text-to-speech synthesizers, claiming fraudulent activity on their accounts.
 The attackers spoof the calling phone number to appear as if it is coming from a legitimate bank or institution.
 The victim is then prompted to enter sensitive information or connected to a live person who uses social engineering tactics to obtain information.
 Vishing takes advantage of the public's lower awareness and trust in voice telephony compared to email phishing.

-SMS phishing
+SMS phishing (smishing)

 SMS phishing or smishing is a type of phishing attack that uses text messages from a cell phone or smartphone to deliver a bait message.
 The victim is usually asked to click a link, call a phone number, or contact an email address provided by the attacker.
 They may then be asked to provide private information, such as login credentials for other websites.

 The difficulty in identifying illegitimate links can be compounded on mobile devices due to the limited display of URLs in mobile browsers.

 Smishing can be just as effective as email phishing, as many smartphones have fast internet connectivity.
 Smishing messages may also come from unusual phone numbers.